tsaichen1o/voiceAssistant/docs/project_management_report.md

 For a voice assistant, low latency and natural-sounding interaction are paramount to the user experience.
 We therefore employed a systematic methodology to select the optimal voice processing components.

 * **Technology Selection:** Our evaluation focused on three open-source configurations to find the optimal voice agent.
-We created two specialized pipelines by pairing the **Whisper** ASR with two leading TTS engines: **Coqui TTS** and **EdgeTTS**.
+We created two specialized pipelines by pairing the **Whisper** ASR with two leading TTS engines: **Coqui TTS** and **Edge TTS**.
 In parallel, we tested **SpeechBrain** as a self-contained, end-to-end solution, leveraging its native ASR and TTS functionalities.
 * **Quantitative & Qualitative Assessment:** We utilized the **Analytic Hierarchy Process (AHP)**, a multi-criteria decision analysis method.
 This approach allowed us to combine **objective metrics** (e.g., end-to-end latency) with **subjective metrics** (e.g., user ratings on voice naturalness from surveys) to scientifically weigh the trade-offs and select the best-performing combination (Whisper + Coqui TTS).

 ### <span id="system-validation--verification" style="font-family: 'Montserrat', sans-serif; font-weight: 600; color: #34495E; border-bottom: 1px solid #BDC3C7; padding-bottom: 4px; display: block;">4.4 System Validation & Verification</span>